 The V-Meter MK IV is widely used and accepted for quality control and inspection of concrete.
 It can measure and correlate concrete strength to standard strength measurement, permitting non-destructive testing of complete structures.

-The V-Meter MK IV is widely used and accepted for quality control and inspection of concrete.
-It can measure and correlate concrete strength to standard strength measurement, permitting non-destructive testing of complete structures.
-It will identify honeycombs, voids, frozen concrete, cracks and other non-homogenous conditions in concrete.
+V-Meter MK IV, ultrasonic testing of concrete identifies; honeycombs, voids, frozen concrete, cracks and other non-homogenous conditions in concrete.
 Ultrasonic testing can be applied to new and old structures, slabs, columns, walls, fire damaged areas, hydroelectric structures, pipe, prefab and pre-stressed beams, cylinders and other concrete forms.
 A wide range of transducers are available.

 V-Meter MK IV, ultrasonic testing of wood can, non-destructively, detect knots, shakes, splits, grain orientation, windfall cracks and presence of decay and rot.
 Basic parameters such as modulus of elasticity and density can be calculated.
 Practical applications include field testing of utility poles and structures, grading in the manufacturing process, fire ladder inspection, examination of laminates and paper roll density.
 The velocity of ultrasonic energy pulses traveling in a solid material are related to the density and elastic properties of the material.
 The pulse velocity is thus a measure of density and elastic properties of the material.
 In transmitting ultrasonic energy through a coarse grained material such as concrete, ceramics or wood, it is necessary for the wave length of energy to be greater than the diameter of the largest grain particle.
 If it is not, all of the energy will be reflected back by the particles and none will reach the receiver.
 Typically, the 54 KHZ transducers are used for wood testing.
 The signal wave length is about 3 inches (75mm).
 Finer materials require higher frequencies for optimum resolution.